 Brief tutorial for calculating summary statistics in Excel using NumXL functions and wizards.

-Before you do anything else, select your time series data, In this case the SPIDER Monthly log-returns.
-To do this, click/select the input control in the top frame of this form, And select your data.
 You will also need to specify how your data has been chronologically ordered.
-Since the Spider sample data is sorted so that the oldest entries are at the top, I can leave the “Ascending” checkbox checked.
+Since our sample data is sorted so that the oldest entries are at the top, I can leave the ascending checkbox checked.

-Now, let's take a look at the “Statistics” frame.
-Here you can see all the summary statistics this form returns.
-For this module, I'll leave all of the boxes checked so I can demonstrate all the functions.
+Next let's take a look at the statistics frame. here you can see all of the summary statistics which this form can return.
+For this demo I'll leave all of the boxes checked to demonstrate those functions.

-This concludes Module 2.
-If you have any questions, concerns or feedback please call our toll-free number at 1-888-427-9486 or email us at firstname.lastname@example.org.
+This concludes module 2, if you have any questions, concerns or feedback please call us at toll-free number 1(888) 427-9486 or email us at firstname.lastname@example.org.
 We look forward to working with you!